 "When he [Moses Levy] emigrated to this country there came with him a man younger than he, but who was destined to play an important part in the affairs of the congregation as well as the city of his adoption.
 This was Jacob, the son of Naphtali Franks, who was born in Germany in the year 1688, and went from there to London to seek his fortune.
-He also thought that the New World would offer to him an enlarged field, and while his tastes were literary rather than mercantile, like many others before and since, he realized perhaps that the road to wealth was more rapid through the avenues of commerce than through the efforts of the pen."3
+He also thought that the New World would offer to him an enlarged field, and while his tastes were literary rather than mercantile, like many others before and since, he realized perhaps that the road to wealth was more rapid through the avenues of commerce than through the efforts of the pen."[iii]

-Jacob Franks had an intellectual bent, was learned in Jewish Law, spoke a number of languages, and was called "rabbi" by members of Congregation Shearith Israel.
-In 1712 at the age of 25 he married Abigail Levy, who was then 16 years old.
-Jacob became a prosperous New York businessman.
+Jacob Franks had an intellectual bent, was learned in Jewish law, spoke a number of languages, and was called "rabbi" by members of Congregation Shearith Israel.
+In 1712, at the age of 25, he married Abigail Levy, who was then 16 years old.
+Jacob became a prosperous

 "The Frankses had nine children, born between 1715 and 1742.
 [Two died before the age of seven.]
-The family was active in New York's Jewish life-they belonged to congregation Shearith Israel, where Jacob Franks was one of four men to lay the cornerstone of the new Mill Street synagogue in 1729 and where he served as syndic [president] in 1730-and they were active in broader Christian society, among whose women Franks counted her best friends.
-Franks reveled in the openness of New York society, rejoicing in the 'Faire Charecter' the family enjoyed among both Christians and Jews."4
+The family was active in New York's Jewish life - they belonged to congregation Shearith Israel, where Jacob Franks was one of four men to lay the cornerstone of the new Mill Street synagogue in 1729 and where he served as syndic [president] in 1730 - and they were active in broader Christian society, among whose women Franks counted her best friends.
+Franks reveled in the openness of New York society, rejoicing in the 'Faire Charecter